robotnik1337/DistantDreamsOfficial/README.md

 [![Mod Version](https://img.shields.io/badge/Version-0.0.1-blue.svg)]()
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**Distant Dreams** is a Minecraft mod that adds a brand new dimension known as the distant realm, filled with mysterious creatures and places to discover.
-Is it the ancient past of the minecraft world?
-Or is it something else entirely?
-That's up for you to decide!
+A new Minecraft mod adding a new dimension for you to explore, the Distant Realm.
+This dimension is filled with sights familiar and new, and inhabited by prehistoric fauna of all sizes.
+Will you immerse yourself in this worlds fauna or hunker down and protect yourself from what lurks in the shadows... its up to you to decide.
 ---

 ## 📋 Table of Contents